 We currently go by CUMAC - the shortened name the community knows us by - but we have grown physically, financially and organizationally in our 30-plus years of operation.
 Physically, we began in a borrowed church closet and now own our 28,000-square-foot facility in downtown Paterson; financially, we expanded our meager start-up budget thirty-fold; and organizationally we developed from a single-purpose, volunteer run group into a multi-service agency with a staff of 21 and hundreds of volunteers donating thousands of hours of work annually.

-Unfortunately, unemployment is at an all-time high and working wages simply have not kept up with the cost of living in northern New Jersey, forcing increasingly more people to seek emergency food assistance.
-As the largest food distribution program in Passaic County, we regularly feed over 3,000 low-income people a month, and provide produce and other surplus healthy foods for an additional 4,000 people.
+While the unemployment rate has improved, working wages simply have not kept up with the cost of living in New Jersey, forcing increasingly more people to seek emergency food assistance.
+As the largest food distribution program in Passaic County, we regularly feed over 2,500 low-income people a month, and provide produce and other surplus healthy foods for an additional 4,000 people.
 About 1 in 3 of our clients are children, 1 in 6 are disabled and 1 in 8 are senior citizens.
 CUMAC's work relies heavily on donations from individuals and groups, and is also made possible by state, county and agency grants, income from our thrift shop and proceeds from fundraising events.

 We continue to serve, and we need your support!
 For ways you can help visit our Opportunities page.

 What We Achieved in 2017

 - Our three pantries served over 40,000 New Jersey residents in need

 Nearly 3,000 kids benefited from our seasonal collections, school supply drive and holiday wish list program

 - Our disaster relief program provided assistance to over 100 victims of fires, floods and other disasters